 A pair of Loy’s watercolors from these years reflects the seaside resort’s beaches and cultural attractions.
-In the first, titled “Maison des Bains” (title found on the back of the painting, now in Roger Conover’s collection), people gather in what appears to be the entrance to a boardwalk theater playing the popular “La Tosca.”
+In the first, titled “Maison des Bains” (title found on the back of the painting, now in Roger Conover’s collection), people gather in what appears to be the entrance to a boardwalk theater playing the popular “La Tosca” (see Suzanne Churchill’s discussion and Storymap of this painting in “Courting an Audience”).
 First a world-touring play starring Sarah Bernhardt and then restaged as the opera “Tosca” by Giocaomo Puccini in 1900, the Rome-set story of ill-fated love and violence appealed to audiences, especially with Bernhardt – an adored celebrity – in the title role of the play.
 When writing the opera, which also met with great success, Puccini lived in Torra del Lago, the town adjacent to Forte dei Marmi. until 1921, becoming friends with Gabriele D’Annunzio who lived nearby in the early years of the twentieth century.

 In this pencil sketch depiction of Loy’s painting, one can see a woman in the right corner background, gazing with seeming adoration and hands on her cheeks at the women in the foreground.
 Are any of these women actresses, per chance?
 One holds a bouquet of flowers at her back, reminiscent of the poster below advertising the play.
 Behind her, to the left, a man and woman seem to be buying tickets.

 Whether stage performers or attendees, all “perform” their parts.
-As Suzanne Churchill astutely observes in “Courting an Audience: Loy’s Plays,”
+As Suzanne Churchill astutely observes,

-all of the people lining up to enter “La Tosca” are themselves performers.
-Dressed in elegant costumes, they pose elegantly on the boardwalk, observed by curious onlookers on the sidelines.
+the people lining up to enter “La Tosca” are themselves performers.
+Dressed in elegant costumes, they pose on the boardwalk, observed by curious onlookers on the sidelines.
 “Maison des Bains” depicts the theater of life, displaying Loy’s keen interest in gender performativity.
-In the composition, women’s roles are centrally defined in relation to children, although men also provide audiences for their performances of femininity.

-Such attention to gender performativity structures a second painting, “The Beach.”
+Such attention to gender performativity structures a second painting, “The Beach” (see the StoryMap of this painting below for extended discussion).
 As a woman inside a vertically striped beach tent ostensibly changes from street clothes to beach wear (we see her booted feet sticking out beneath the tent), other women in their beach robes and garb surround themselves with fashionable beach accessories, such as a beach hat propped beside an iron chair.
 Its curvy design resonates visually with the curved umbrellas.
 The curves of curly or draped hair further signify the feminine curves of the covered bodies under the women’s lovely beach robes.
 Intent on how they look, they casually perform for each other and the viewer’s eye.
 One, seated and wearing a filmy pink beach cover and tied hair cover (with curls escaping), holds a mirror but gazes in the direction of the tent.
 Another woman literally steps into a beach sandal, her bare leg (another curve) emerging with a performative flare from her white beach robe as she drapes her (curved) long hair over one hand to dry it.
 She looks side-long at the viewer.